Why you should care

 And so it goes, as money continues to dominate the conversation about post-undergrad planning.
 That’s not surprising, considering that outstanding federal student loan debt in the U.S. is $1.4 trillion, with a default rate of 10.7 percent, according to the Student Loan Report.
 In Mexico City, SOMA costs about 10 percent of what a traditional MFA would, says Herrera-Prats, with the intention of encouraging young Mexican artists to stick around and contribute to the burgeoning art scene, rather than leaving to study in the United States or Europe — the “flight of minds” from Mexico.

 Out-of-pocket cost for students in these unaccredited programs ranges from free to about $15,000 for a two-year intensive program (offset by scholarships), compared with $46,949 to $48,949 for an academic year at the Yale School of Drama, according to the school bulletin.
-“Rich folks will always have access to advanced studies in the arts, so funding cuts to higher education and the National Education Association are really just a way to rob poor and working-class people of opportunities to participate in cultural production,” says Stephen Slappe, founder of Portland, Oregon–based Future Forum, which is designed for media artists and makers interested in the social impact of their work.
+“Rich folks will always have access to advanced studies in the arts, so funding cuts to higher education and the National Endowment for the Arts are really just a way to rob poor and working-class people of opportunities to participate in cultural production,” says Stephen Slappe, founder of Portland, Oregon–based Future Forum, which is designed for media artists and makers interested in the social impact of their work.
 The organization’s new 10-month training program costs $3,000, and participants collaborate with partner organizations to provide media education to marginalized populations.

 So, can creatives hope to compete without a Master’s or Ph.D.?
 These programs certainly aren’t going to slow the flow of MFA grads flooding the job market in hopes of earning enough to dig themselves out from under a mountain of debt.
 As Huizar learned, though, the SOMAs of the world aren’t going to hold your hand, so it came down to the commitment and motivation of every student there to forge a career without a flashy degree on their résumé.
 And those lessons in persistence, resilience and flinty self-reliance may be as valuable as any when students emerge from these progressive programs and enter the art-world fray.